-Houthi missile attack forces crew to abandon ship in Gulf of Aden
+Houthi attack kills three sailors in group’s first fatal strike on shipping

 The attack on the Carney involved bomb-carrying drones and one antitank ballistic missile, the US military’s Central Command said.

-The US later launched an air strike destroying three antiship missiles and three bomb-carrying drone boats, Central Command said.
+The US later launched an air raid destroying three antiship missiles and three bomb-carrying drone boats, Central Command said.

-Yahya Saree, a Houthi military spokesperson, acknowledged the attack but said its forces targeted two US warships, without elaborating.
+Saree, the Houthi military spokesperson, acknowledged the attack but said its forces targeted two US warships, without elaborating.

 The Houthis “will not stop until the aggression is stopped and the siege on the Palestinian people in the Gaza Strip is lifted”, Saree said.